Obituary of Bennie Dale Kelso

 Godspeed and Semper Fi Marine.

-Arrangements by Lienkaemper Chapel, Vale.To send flowers to the family of Bennie Kelso, please visit Tribute Store
+Arrangements by Lienkaemper Chapel, Vale.To send flowers to the family or plant a tree in memory of Bennie Kelso, please visit Tribute Store